wink-link/winklink-doc/docs/en/deploy.md

 ### WinkMid Contract

-WINKLink uses WIN (TRC20) as the base token for the whole platform.
+WINkLink uses WIN (TRC20) as the base token for the whole platform.

-WINKLink adopts the `transferAndCall` feature, i.e. calling one of the callback functions while transferring TRC20 tokens to contracts, a feature similar to [ERC677](https://github.com/ethereum/EIPs/issues/677) yet adopting different interface parameters.
+WINkLink adopts the `transferAndCall` feature, i.e. calling one of the callback functions while transferring TRC20 tokens to contracts, a feature similar to [ERC677](https://github.com/ethereum/EIPs/issues/677) yet adopting different interface parameters.

-Given that we cannot modify contracts or add interfaces for most of the tokens issued, WINKLink provides `WinkMid` wrapper contract, which helps wrapping any TRC20 token and provides `transferAndCall` interface.
+Given that we cannot modify contracts or add interfaces for most of the tokens issued, WINkLink provides `WinkMid` wrapper contract, which helps wrapping any TRC20 token and provides `transferAndCall` interface.

 The contract code is available at [WinkMid.sol](https://github.com/wink-link/winklink/blob/feature/rename2wink/tvm-contracts/v1.0/WinkMid.sol).